drichardson/vim/src/DougREADME.md

 # Changing Build Parameters

-To make changes, you need to change Make_mvc.make for Windows and Makefile for Linux.
+To make changes, you need to change:

+- DougBuild.cmd, DougBuildGvim.cmd, or DougBuildVim.cmd for Windows
+- Makefile for Linux